-- The Chairman will receive an annual fee of \$180,000; each director other than the Chairman will receive an annual fee of \$120,000; each Committee person other than the Committee Chair will receive an annual fee of \$7,500 per Committee position, except for the Audit Committee position who shall be paid \$10,000 annually; and each Committee Chair will receive an annual fee of \$10,000 per Chair, except for the Chair of the Audit Committee shall be paid \$15,000.
-Director compensation can either be payable in cash or payable in AQMS shares based on an annual election made by each Board Member.
+- The Chairman will receive an annual fee of \$150,000; each director other than the Chairman will receive an annual fee of \$90,000; each Committee person other than the Committee Chair will receive an annual fee of \$7,500 per Committee position, except for the Audit Committee position who shall be paid \$10,000 annually; and each Committee Chair will receive an annual fee of \$10,000 per Chair, except for the Chair of the Audit Committee shall be paid \$15,000.
+Director compensation can either be payable in cash or payable in AQMS shares based on an election made by each Board Member.
 The number of shares to be issued is determined by the total fee divided by the closing spot price of the last trading day of the respective quarter being paid. - An annual grant of \$75,000 worth of restricted stock units to the Chairman, \$60,000 worth of restricted stock units to the Audit Committee Chairman and \$50,000 worth of restricted stock units to all other independent directors.
 Each board member is only eligible to be granted one allotment of annual restricted stock units.

-The following table sets forth the compensation we paid to our independent directors during the year ended December 31, 2023.
-In reviewing the table, please note that David Kanen resigned from our Board in July 2023 and Mr. Yi did not join the Board until September 2023.
+The following table sets forth the compensation we paid to our independent directors during the year ended December 31, 2024.
+In reviewing the table, please note that Edward Smith resigned from our Board in August 2024 and Mr. Yi resigned from the board in May 2024.

-Name Fees Earned or Paid in Cash (\$) Option Awards (1) (\$) Stock Awards (2) (\$) All Other Compensation (\$) Total (\$)
+Fees Earned or Paid in Stock Awards (1) All Other Compensation Total

-Vincent DiVito \$ 210 \$ - \$ 92 \$ - \$ 302
+Name Cash (\$) (\$) (\$) (\$)

-Molly Zhang \$ 148 \$ - \$ 50 \$ - \$ 198
+Vincent DiVito \$ 188 \$ 40 \$ - \$ 228

-Edward Smith \$ 148 \$ - \$ 50 \$ - \$ 198
+Molly Zhang \$ 111 \$ 44 \$ - \$ 155

-David Kanen \$ - \$ - \$ 146 \$ - \$ 146
+Edward Smith \$ 83 \$ 14 \$ - \$ 97

-Sung Yi \$ - \$ - \$ - \$ - \$ -
+Sung Yi \$ - \$ - \$ - \$ -

-- (1) The dollar amounts in Option Awards column above reflect the values of options as of the grant date in accordance with ASC 718, Compensation-Stock Compensation and, therefore, do not necessarily reflect actual benefits received by the individuals.
-Assumptions used in the calculation of these amounts are included in Note 14 to our audited consolidated financial statements for the year ended December 31, 2023. - (2) Amounts shown in this column do not reflect dollar amounts actually received by our directors.
+(1) Amounts shown in this column do not reflect dollar amounts actually received by our directors.
 Instead, these amounts reflect the aggregate grant date fair value of each restricted common stock award computed in accordance with the provisions of FASB ASC Topic 718 (using the closing price of our common stock on the date of grant).
-Assumptions used in the calculation of these amounts are included in Note 14, Stockholders' Equity, of our audited consolidated financial statements for the year ended December 31, 2023.
+Assumptions used in the calculation of these amounts are included in Note 13, Stockholders' Equity, of our audited consolidated financial statements for the year ended December 31, 2024.